-Bella Hadid Gets a Dress Gets Sprayed on Her Nude Body for a Total Fashion Magic Trick - E!
+Bella Hadid Gets a Dress Sprayed on Her Nude Body for a Total Fashion Magic Trick - E!
 Online

-Bella Hadid doesn't just slay the runway, she sprays it.
+Bella Hadid doesn't just slay the runway, she sprays.

 During Paris Fashion Week, the supermodel made jaws drop at the Coperni fashion show on Sept.
 30 when she strutted out on to the runway topless, covering her breasts with her hands, while wearing nude underwear and heels.